nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.8 Query food intake

 View the list of food intakes on a given day or over a period of days.
-Check out the different scenarios outlined below!
+Refer to the different scenarios outlined below!

 ### 3.8.1 Query food intake on a day